 The paper used in Lantern is Sekishu washi, produced in Shimane Prefecture.
 The paper is made entirely by the hands of artisans from mulberry tree fibers with epidermis, which makes the paper stronger.
-Gifu Prefecture is a region known for paper lantern production, where lanterns have long been used in the Buddhist rituals of the Bon Festival held every August to honor the spirits of ancestors.
-The lanterns exist in various forms, but the Ouchi lanterns of Gifu are considered to be the most distinguished with their elegant form, gradually widening to the top.
 Measuring an impressive one meter in diameter, Lantern embodies tradition.
 The light emanating through the delicately textured Sekishu washi of the gigantic lantern envelops us in its gentle beauty.

-Pendant light ¢100×H85
+Pendant light $\phi$ 100 × H85